 Title Deeds in Thailand for Foreigners

 Note however that certain Chanote’s which the Thai government gave to Thai nationals was under a land program and that land and property has a limitation in its Chanote where it cannot be sold for a period of 10 years or more.

 This title deed does get offered to foreigners.
 Having said that however it is much like the other title deeds which are mainly meant for Thai nationals.
 The Nor Sor Saam 3 Gor is another version of the Nor Sor Sam 3.
 However with this one the land has been accurately surveyed and does not depend on the location of concrete markers in the ground.
 This is as it has had its parcel points set by using an aerial survey.
 It also does not need a 30 day advertising period in a local newspaper.

 This title deed is much like the one above however its parcel points was not set by an aerial survey.

-Most expats and those who have lived in Thailand for a few years know the pit falls in the property market well.
-Most will have a law firm in Thailand do a property report on the property they are buying even when the property developer is well known and has an excellent reputation in Thailand.
-See the article on the most common property problems in Thailand which people experience and also the property scams in the past in Thailand as highlighted in the local media.
+Most expats and those who have lived in Thailand for a few years.
+They know the pitfalls in the property market well.
+Most will have a law firm in Thailand do a property report on the property they are buying.
+This even when the property developer is well known and has an excellent reputation in Thailand.
+See the article on the most common property problems in Thailand which people experience.
+Also the property scams in the past in Thailand as highlighted in the local media.

-Always seek proper legal advice when dealing in property in Thailand as the property market is very loosely regulated.
-Even though the Thai Government had over the past few years brought Consumer Courts to the general public, recovering your money can cost you more than what you lost.
-The Asian Financial Crisis was an excellent example of why you should always do your homework before you buy property in Thailand.
+Always seek proper legal advice when dealing in property in Thailand.
+This as the property market is very loosely regulated.
+Even though the Thai Government had over the past few years brought Consumer Courts to the general public.
+Recovering your money can cost you more than what you lost.
+The Asian Financial Crisis was an excellent example as to why you should always do your homework.This before you buy property in Thailand.